simith/builder_session_reinvent2019_fr/docs/04_OTA_SETUP.md

 # OTA Setup

-## Build the new firmware to fix the
+## Build the new firmware to fix the Bug

 ### 1. Let us fix the Bug